Shaienn/simple-color-picker/README.md

 The background color of the colorpicker.
 Default is transparent.
 It can be a hexadecimal number or an hex String.

 ### `el`
-A dom node to add the colorpicker to.
-You can also use `colorPicker.appendTo(domNode)` afterwards if you prefer.
+A jQuery element to add the colorpicker to.
+You can also use `colorPicker.appendTo(jQuery element)` afterwards if you prefer.

 ### `width`
 Desired width of the color picker.
 Default is 175.